Enrollment to kindergarten and schools

 • On this link https://kir2korzet3h.kir.hu/Pub/index you can find which school is assigned to you based on your address.

-• However, there is a free choice of school for parents, so you have the right to contact any school you wish, but they might not be able to accept your child.
+• Even though, there is a free choice of schools, so you have the right to enroll your child in any school you wish, but they might not be able to accept your child due to capacity shortages.

-• It is advised to directly reach out to the school of your choice, but you can seek further information and assistance in finding a place for your child from the relevant educational district center.
+• It is advised to directly reach out to the school of your choice.
+You can seek further information and assistance in finding a place for your child from the relevant educational district center.

 • In case you don't speak Hungarian, please make sure to have someone accompany you and support you with translation.